bluehalo/node-fhir-server-mongo/README.md

 }
 ```

-For more information regarding Authorization and scopes, please refer to http://docs.smarthealthit.org/.
+For more information regarding Authorization and Scopes, refer to http://docs.smarthealthit.org/.

 ## Commands
 There are several npm scripts setup that may be useful.
 You can run all of these commands regardless of the environment(docker or node), however, they are invoked slightly differently for each environment.
 If you are using docker, the syntax should be `docker-compose run <service> yarn <command>` or `docker-compose exec <service> yarn <command>`.
 Use `docker-compose exec` if you already have the app running in another terminal instance, otherwise use `docker-compose run` to run it once.
 For node, the syntax for npm is `npm run <commmand>` and the syntax for yarn is `yarn <command>`.
 The commands are as follows: